Caryota maxima ‘Himalayan’

 Growing Notes

-Once it’s mature, this palm will naturally shed its leaves, leaving the trunk below the palm’s crown exposed.
-A great choice if you’re looking for a palm with a clean trunk but don’t want to deal with manually removing the leaves.
+Once it’s mature, this palm can naturally shed its leaves, leaving the trunk below the palm’s crown exposed.
+However, it may be required to manual remove the leaves after they’ve faded.

 Palms are generally heavy feeders, so if you want them growing quickly and looking their best, they should be fertilized at least three times a year.
 Fertilizing at spring equinox, summer solstice and fall equinox will allow for a winter rest.
 Be sure to feed your palm with a fertilizer that contains micronutrients, especially if you see yellowing leaves or yellow spots on the leaves.